-- a the joint liability of co-infringers (with some limitations regarding small and medium-sized companies or leniency applicants); - b the joint liability of infringers and the parent companies; - the wide access to evidence to support a possible compensation request (except for cases involving leniency applications or transactions); - d the implementation of a new period of limitation of five years for these compensation actions: - e the establishment of a specialised court to decide on disputes regarding action exclusively based on claims for damages arising under the infringement of competition law; - f the possibility to resort to class action; and - g the incentive to resort to extrajudicial forms of ADR.
+- a the joint liability of co-infringers (with some limitations regarding small and medium-sized companies or leniency applicants); - b the joint liability of infringers and the parent companies; - c the wide access to evidence to support a possible compensation request (except for cases involving leniency applications or transactions);

+- d the implementation of a new period of limitation of five years for these compensation actions; - e the establishment of a specialised court to decide on disputes regarding action exclusively based on claims for damages arising under the infringement of competition law; - f the possibility to resort to class action; and - g the incentive to resort to extrajudicial forms of ADR.

-The Portuguese Competition Authority has been especially active and has imposed fines for violations of competition rules (e.g., in September 2019, 14 banks were fined €225 million for concerted practices).
+The Portuguese Competition Authority has been especially active and has imposed fines for violations of competition rules (e.g., in December 2020, retail sector companies, including four supermarket chains and two beverages suppliers were fined €303 million for concerted practices).
 Therefore, we expect to see more of these procedures in the future.